-Repo agents don’t have free rein when it comes to taking possession of your car, truck, motorcycle, boat or RV.
-They can’t use physical force, threaten to use force, or enter your property without your permission.
+Repo agents don’t have free rein when it comes to taking possession of your car, truck, motorcycle, etc. They can’t use physical force, threaten to use force, or enter your property with your permission.

 This means they can’t enter your home without your invitation or accessed a locked garage or fence unless you give them the OK.

 If you believe that a repo agent broke these rules or the repossession was improperly carried out, take these steps to document the process:

 Write a statement that explains how the repossession unfolded: time, date, name of the repo company, a description of the agent, etc.

 - Take photos of the agent’s truck.
 The photos should include their vehicle’s license plate, company name and contact information.